 Link: Learn more about the Capital One Venture X Business

 The Capital One Venture X Business is Capital One’s lucrative business card.
-We’ve just seen a huge new limited time welcome bonus rolled out on this card — while the spending requirement is significant, so is the potential upside.
+Several weeks ago, we saw a huge limited time welcome bonus rolled out on this card — while the spending requirement is significant, so is the potential upside.
+I’d like to post a reminder of this offer, as it’s anyone’s clue how much longer it’ll stick around.

 In this post: